rajnish95-stack/DBMS_Assignments/README.md

 Database Management Systems course assignments with SQL solutions.

-This repository contains all Database Management Systems (DBMS) course assignments for BTech CSE, including SQL scripts and assignment questions.
-Each assignment is organized in its own folder for clarity and easy navigation.
-All scripts are written for Oracle SQL*Plus and include comments for better understanding.
+This repository contains Database Management Systems (DBMS) assignments for B.Tech CSE, along with SQL solutions.
+Every assignment is stored in an individual directory for systematic arrangement.
+All SQL programs are written using Oracle SQL*Plus and include explanatory comments to make them easy to follow.